Becoming an Optician in North Carolina

 Working opticians in North Carolina must be certified through the American Board of Opticianry (ABO), taking and passing both the ABO exam and the National Contact Lens Examiner’s (NCLE) exam.
 The licensure exam in North Carolina is offered just twice per year, in March and in October.
 Once you have received your license to practice as an optician it will remain valid for one year.
 License renewal can be done online if the renewal is completed before the expiration date.

-North Carolina Optician Programs
+Optician Certification Training Programs

 Durham Technical Community College offers two optician programs to choose from, including: